-Applicants should present one or more of the original documents to the authorized institutional officer.
-The officer shall examine the document(s) to corroborate, in his best judgment, that it is original and has no visible alterations.
-If the applicant cannot leave the original document for his admission record, the officer will make a copy and certify with his initials that it is a copy from the original.
+If the applicant cannot leave the original document for his admission record, the admission's officer will make a copy and certify with their initials that it is a copy from the original.

 Additional requirements may apply to specific academic programs.